 Searchkick

-Getting started with Ruby on Rails and Bonsai Elasticsearch is fast and easy.
+Getting started with Ruby on Rails and Bonsai Elasticsearch is fast and easy with Searchkick.
 In this guide, we will start with a very basic Ruby on Rails application and add the bare minimum amount of code needed to support basic search with Elasticsearch.
 Users looking for more details and advanced usage should consult the resources at the end of this page.

 Throughout this guide, you will see some code examples.
 These code examples are drawn from a very simple Ruby on Rails application, and are designed to offer some real-world, working code that new users will find useful.
 The complete demo app can be found in this GitHub repo.